gdha/www.it3.be/_posts/2019-05-22-chef-client-config.md

     #-> ln -s /etc/chef/client.rb /root/.chef/knife.rb

-From that moment on there is no need anymore tp append the `-c /etc/chef/client.rb` to any `knife` command.
+From that moment on there is no need anymore to append the `-c /etc/chef/client.rb` to any `knife` command.
 Great that saves me time!

+Another related post I found to very useful was [Configure Chef on Linux](https://www.bonusbits.com/wiki/HowTo:Configure_Knife_on_Linux)

 Have fun, Gratien